HoBeedzc/obsidian-header-enhancer-plugin/README.md

 **Warning:**
 - This plugin is still in the early stage of development, so there may be some bugs.
 If you find any bugs, please feel free to report them in the [issue](https://github.com/HoBeedzc/obsidian-header-enhancer-plugin/issues)
 - Data is invaluable, so please remember to create backups when using the beta plugin (which version number like 0.x.x).
+- Please make sure your header not inculde space if you set `Space` as separator.

 ## Core Features
 ### 1. Header Auto Numbering